Chitesh97/Deque-using-Doubly-Linked-List/README.md

-# Delete-k-nodes-after-every-n-nodes-Linked-List
-C++ program to delete k nodes after every n nodes in a Linked List
+# Deque using Doubly Linked List